RobotGrrl/Apisuru/README.md

 ## Sensor Panels

+The sensor panels are seen above as the pastel green triangular pieces.
 Each location with a sensor panel available has the naming convention of `FxBy`, where x and y could be 0 or 1.
 0 represents that the piece has the mounting points for a sensor panel.
 1 represents that the piece is filled.

 Sensor panels are located on:
 - Side upper (left and right)